 The break from drinking gave me that energy back to give it my all at the gym and actually feel like I was progressing.
 I changed little to nothing about my routine to find I was getting better at it and could do other things that I wasn’t able to do during a week I drank a few nights of the week.

 Real talk.
 If you don’t like reading about poop, skip over this section, but it’s something I have to include because shit happens!
 Sure there are the typical bloating symptoms you may experience from drinking that make your stomach still feel overly full or unsettled well into the next day, and then there are digestive disturbances that can persist all throughout the day and even days later from drinking.
 In December, I started experiencing a lot more of the latter.
-Bouts of diarrhea following a morning of drinking were becoming frequent occurrences, no matter what I drank.
+Bouts of diarrhea following in the morning after drinking the night before were becoming frequent occurrences, no matter what I drank.
 I know, gross.
 I started wondering if I had a food intolerances because it was happening after I would eat the foods I normally include in my diet.

 Here again is where people’s experiences may vary.
 I’m not saying drinking directly caused this but it definitely put more stress on my stomach and therefore more stress on me the next day.
 I know I have a sensitive stomach so overdoing it with mixed drinks or even wines is just enough to set me off.
 Once I stopped drinking for the month the symptoms I mentioned disappeared.

 Blame it on the weather!
 It must be that!
-Said the voice in my head everyday I would wake up in an unmotivated anxious fog.
-I’ve felt heavy anxiety before, and am happy to say bouts of it are few and far between these days, but not the morning after I drink.
+Said the voice in my head everyday I would wake up in an anxious fog.
+I’ve felt heavy anxiety before, and am happy to say bouts of it are few and far between these days, but come up sometimes strongly the day after I drink.
 That heart-racing, unsettling sensation pulses through me especially hard during the day after.
 I almost don’t know what to do with myself because I don’t feel like doing anything which in turn gives me more anxiety about the things I’m not doing.
 The day continues like that and I don’t know of a way to stop it other than waiting for bedtime and sleeping it off.